Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Methodology

 \subsubsection{Environment Setup}

-To train and evaluate the agents, a high-fidelity simulation environment is required in which we can add customized objects, such as obstacles, agents and sensors to represent the global states $\sset$.
+To train and evaluate agents, a high-fidelity simulation environment is required in which we can add customized objects, such as obstacles, agents, and sensors, to represent the global states $\sset$.
 We build our simulation environment using Unity rendering engine\footnote{https://unity.com/} which allows us to generalize our model into different scenarios.
 The simulation scenarios become increasingly complex over different training stages.
 However, the simulation's base environment, which contains the agent drones and objects, is largely unchanged.
-Fig. \ref{figure1} shows a base environment which consists of drone agents, obstacles and a box target.
-More complex environments can be generated by enlarging the size of the rooms, adding more obstacles and hiding the target at a corner where the drone agents can hardly find.
+Fig. \ref{figure1} shows the base environment, which consists of drone agents, obstacles, and a box target.
+More complex environments can be generated by {increasing the size of the room, adding more obstacles, and hiding the target} at {corners} where the drone agents can hardly find.

 The target can be spawned randomly within a closed sphere set $\boldsymbol{B}(ct, rd)$, in which the drone can easily detect at first sight. $ct$ and $rd$ are the center point and the radius of the sphere, respectively.
-Otherwise, it will be randomly placed at a predefined hidden corner drawn from a discrete set $\boldsymbol{C}(n_{loc})$ which is hidden from the first sight. $n_{loc}$ is the size of $\boldsymbol{C}$, i.e., the number of hidden locations chosen.
-For instance, we can choose these locations with $n_{loc}=5$, namely, under the desk, behind the couch, below the cupboard, below the lamp and above the cupboard.
-The probability of spawning a target at different locations is controlled by the spawning probability threshold $\epsilon$.
-A random value $r_{seed}$ within interval $[0,1)$ is generated when each episode begins.
+Otherwise, it will be randomly placed at a predefined hidden corner drawn from a discrete set $\boldsymbol{C}(n_{loc})$. $n_{loc}$ is the size of $\boldsymbol{C}$, i.e., the number of hidden locations chosen.
+For instance, we can choose these locations with $n_{loc}=5$, namely, under the desk, behind the couch, below the cupboard, below the lamp, and above the cupboard.
+The probability of spawning a target at different locations is controlled by the spawning probability threshold $\epsilon \in [0,1]$.
+A random value $r_{seed}$ within {the} interval $[0,1)$ is generated when each episode begins.
 If $r_{seed}$ is greater than $\epsilon$, the target will be spawned in $\boldsymbol{B}$, otherwise, it will be hidden at a place of $\boldsymbol{C}$.
 The probability density function (pdf) of spawning a target can be described as: